Ask Chef Dennis

 Pinterest Hidden ImagePinterest Hidden Image

-Creamy, buttery, and oh-so-delicious, our easy cheesy mashed potatoes are guaranteed to become a family favorite.
-Loaded with two types of cheese, they’re the perfect side dish for holiday meals, dinner parties, or weeknight dinners.
+It is loaded with two types of cheese that makes the perfect side dish for holiday meals, dinner parties, or weeknight dinners.

 Cheesy mashed potatoes with a pat of melting butter in a white bowl.